Olman62/dotnet-interactive-notebook-examples/README.md

 ## The notebook lambda-examples

 The notebook ([link](https://github.com/Olman62/dotnet-interactive-notebook-examples/blob/main/lambda-examples.dib)) contains C# code as well as markdown texts and includes different examples of lambda expressions.
+To learn more about these examples, follow the [link](https://www.expknow.com/lambda-expressions/).

 ## The notebook different-languages